Restream/reindexer/readme.md

 Reindexer can run in 3 different modes:

 - `embedded (builtin)` Reindexer is embedded into application as static library, and does not require separate server process.
-- `embedded with server (builtinserver)` Reindexer is embedded into application as static library, and start server.
-In this mode other clients can connect to application via cproto, cprotos, ucproto, http or https.
+- `embedded with server (builtinserver)` Reindexer is embedded into the application as a static library and starts a server.
+In this mode, other clients can connect to the application via cproto, cprotos, ucproto, http, or https.
-- `standalone` Reindexer run as standalone server, application connects to Reindexer via network or unix domain sockets.
+- `standalone` Reindexer runs as a standalone server; the application connects to Reindexer via network or Unix domain sockets.

 ### Installation for server mode